ScheerleJo/SevDeskServer/RoadMap.md

 - LATER:
   - [ ] code the possibility to set tags in Sevdesk and pull these to check whether a Donation-Certificate has been created
-  - [ ] Change Donations per Donator to correct order (switch around)
+  - [x] Change Donations per Donator to correct order (switch around)
-  - [ ] Change Address handling.
+  - [x] Change Address handling.
 Dont create a separate Object for single use...
 Dont be stupid Josia
-  - [ ] Refactor and Cleanup
+  - Refactor and Cleanup
+    - [x] formatting
+    - [ ] config
+    - [ ] fileHandling
+    - [ ] output
+    - [ ] requests
     <!-- - [ ] manage LaTeX files as PDF(Save to local Machine/send via mail/send via letter at sevdesk or other) -->

 ## Frontend